-Where to fish Little Bay de Noc
+Where to fish Little Bay de Noc:

-The north end of the bay from Gladstone to Rapid River holds tons of fish year round.
-Some of the most popular areas are Center Reef at the north end, First, Second and Third Reef out from Kipling, and the deep water along the east bank from the Vagabond Resort south to Hunter’s Point, these are all great fish-holding locations throughout the year.
+This area holds tons of fish year-round.
+Some of the most popular areas are Center Reef at the north end, the first, second, and third Reef out from Kipling.
+The deepwater along the east bank from the Vagabond Resort south to Hunter’s Point is another excellent location.
 Early in the season, trolling or drifting night crawler harnesses is probably the most preferred and effective method.
 Walleyes Choice harnesses are made locally and are a favorite among Bay de Noc anglers.
 This method works throughout the summer and into the fall when larger fish start to migrate back into the bay.
 At this time, many anglers switch over to trolling crankbaits.

-The outer bay, from Gladstone to Escanaba, is comprised of a deeper water basin surrounded by shallow sand/gravel flats.
-Early in the season a good location is just out from the Gladstone public beach.
-Here you’ll find a nice weed-lined drop-off leading to deep water.
-Drifting or trolling crawler harnesses works best until weed cover gets too thick, then pitching jigs tipped with night crawler halves or leeches is a good bet.
-Another good area to try south of Gladstone is the famous “Black Bottom” area.
-Here there is a large weed flat in 8 to 14 feet of water that drops off sharply to depths of 30 to 36 feet.
-This is a good spot year-round, but really starts turning out fish in mid-summer.
-From July through September thousands of fish relate to this area.
-Walleyes can also be caught in the Escanaba River throughout the year, however, once the water temperature gets above 70 degrees, usually around the end of June most years, the average size of the fish goes down, with many of the fish being sub-legal.
+This location consists of a deeper water basin surrounded by shallow sand/gravel flats.
+Early in the season, a good location is just out from the Gladstone public beach.
+Here you’ll find a nice weed-lined drop-off.
+Drifting or trolling crawler harnesses works best until weed cover gets too thick, then pitching jigs tipped with nightcrawler halves or leeches is a good bet.
+Another area to try is south of Gladstone called the “Black Bottom.”
+Here there is a large weed flat in 8-14 feet of water that drops off sharply to depths of 30-36 feet.
+This is a good spot year-round but starts turning out fish in mid-summer.
+From July through September, thousands of fish head to this area.
+Walleyes can also be caught in the Escanaba River throughout the year.
+However, once the water temperature gets above 70 degrees, usually around the end of June, the average size of the fish is smaller, with many of the fish being sub-legal.
 If you don’t have a boat, this is one location you can count on catching fish.
-There are new fishing platforms just downstream of the new North Shore boat launch on the River, and they are located near one of the best stretches of the river.
+There are new fishing platforms just downstream of the new North Shore Boat Launch located near one of the best stretches of the Escanaba River.

-This body of water can be feast or famine, but when it’s feast, it’s some of the best fishing you’ll ever see, with the average size of the fish incredible.
-There isn’t the number of fish in Big Bay as there is in Little Bay, but the size of fish in much bigger.
-Many days the average size fish runs from 24 to 30 inches, with many fish topping 12 lbs.
-The fishing on Big Bay takes off most years around mid June and lasts right through the fall.
-Starting at the north end of the bay we have the area out from the Fish Dam River.
-This area yields some nice fish when the water is dirty and when the weedbeds start to emerge.
+This body of water can be feast or famine, but when it is a feast, this is some of the best fishing you’ll ever see.
+The quantity of fish in Big Bay de Noc is less than Little Bay de Noc, but the quality is, well, larger!
+Many days the average size fish runs from 24-30 inches, with many fish topping 12 pounds.
+The fishing on Big Bay takes off most years around mid-June and lasts right through the fall.
+Starting at the north end of the bay near the Fish Dam River, this area yields some nice fish when the water is dirty and when the weeds begin to emerge.
 Another great location is Ogontz Bay in the northwest corner of Big Bay.
 Heading further south, we have Big Bay de Noc Shoal and Round Island.
-A couple areas that really heat up during the “dog days” of late July and August.
-Many tournaments have been won while fishing near these areas.
+A couple of areas that heat up during the “dog days” of late July and August.
+Many tournament anglers were near these areas when they caught their trophy-winner.
 Trolling crawler harnesses or crankbaits puts fish in the boat on Big Bay, with the crankbait bite being better in late summer through the fall period.
 Bigger blades tend to work better for the fish of Big Bay, with large 5,6, and 7 sized blades the norm.
-The water can be extremely clear on Big Bay making it almost an absolute necessity to get lures far from the boat.
+The water can be extremely clear on Big Bay, making it almost an absolute necessity to get lures far from the boat.
 The fish tend to suspend high up in the water column on Big Bay also, meaning that many times you won’t mark fish on your electronics because they are spooked by the boat.
-Put lures at different depths throughout the water column to search for these giant “eyes” of Big Bay and pretty soon you’ll be hollering “fish-on” and reaching for the net.
+Put lures at different depths throughout the water column to search for these “Marble eyes” of Big Bay.
+Pretty soon, you’ll be hollering “fish-on” and reaching for the net.

-There you have it, a brief overview of fishing both Little and Big Bay de Noc for “ol’ marble eyes”.
+There you have it, a brief overview of walleye fishing in both Little and Big Bay de Noc.
 If you’ve never fished these bodies of water, it is imperative that you get a hydrographic map showing the depths and structures throughout the bays.
-There are many shallow sand bars and rock piles in the bays, but they are shown on most of the maps available for the bays.
-For up to date fishing information, call one of the many local bait and tackle shops and they’ll be happy to point you in the right direction.
-“Good Luck” from all of us in the Bay de Noc area, we’ll see you on the water!!!
+There are many shallow sandbars and rock piles in the bays, and you can find them on most maps.
+For up to date fishing information, call one of the many local bait and tackle shops, and they’ll be happy to point you in the right direction.
+Good luck from all of us in the Bay de Noc area.
+We’ll see you on the water!!!